Gemini-Commerce/mailchimp-marketing-go/docs/AutomationsApi.md

 ### HTTP request headers

- - **Content-Type**: application/json
+ - **Content-Type**: Not defined
  - **Accept**: application/json, application/problem+json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostAutomationsIdEmailsIdQueue**
-> SubscriberInAutomationQueue2 PostAutomationsIdEmailsIdQueue(ctx, workflowId, workflowEmailId, body)
+> SubscriberInAutomationQueue1 PostAutomationsIdEmailsIdQueue(ctx, body, workflowId, workflowEmailId)
 Add subscriber to workflow email

 Manually add a subscriber to a workflow, bypassing the default trigger settings.
 You can also use this endpoint to trigger a series of automated emails in an API 3.0 workflow type.